 In Tanzania, a woman gave birth to her baby, while apparently suffering from an ovarian tumour.
 However, the day after she gave birth, she reported foetal movements.
 Doctors realised that the ovarian tumour was a misdiagnosis, and that she was carrying a child which had “attached between the anterior and posterior leaves of the right broad ligament.”
 She was delivered of a healthy baby boy, and both children flourished.[xxv]

 Finally, an English woman named Jane Ingram started off by thinking she was pregnant with one child.
 She had severe problems, and went to see her doctor.
 She was told that she was expecting twins.
 Still beset with severe problems, she went again, and was told she had triplets.
 During a scan, one of the nurses noticed something odd, and referred Jane to a specialist in London, where it was discovered that this third child was an abdominal pregnancy attached to the outside of the womb.
 Following one of the most complex deliveries in medical history, all three children were removed: two girls and one boy.
 The boy, Ronan, was the abdominal child.[xxvi]
-You can see here amazing story in the video below (which also features a woman with a lithopedion).

 [i] An Early Abdominal Wall Ectopic Pregnancy Successfully Treated with Ultrasound Guided Intralesional Methotrexate: A Case Report.
 Paynesha M. Anderson, Erin K. Opfer, Jeanne M. Busch, and Everett F. Magann.
 Obstetrics and Gynecology International, vol. 2009, Article ID 247452, 3 pages, 2009. doi:10.1155/2009/247452